Design-Master-Kuwait/cbk-task/README.md

 - Implement basic user authentication using Firebase Authentication.

 2. **Photo Upload and Display:** Done
 - Allow users to upload photos from their devices.
+Done
-- Display a feed of uploaded photos with basic information.
+- Display a feed of uploaded photos with basic information. working on that part

  3. **Networking and API Integration:** Done
 - Integrate Firebase Storage for photo storage.